lazear/sage/README.md

 Performance results: (Intel i7-12700KF + 32GB RAM)

-- ~40 seconds to process 12 files, using less than 4GB of RAM
+- ~30 seconds to process 12 files, using less than 4GB of RAM
-- Active scanning: ~25,000 scans/s (can be tuned to use more ram and go 5x faster!)
+- Active scanning: ~45,000 scans/s for narrow window (can be tuned to use more ram and go 5x faster!)
-- Amortized scanning: ~7,000 scans/s (most time used on fragment indexing, IO)

 ### Search methods

 - MS2 files generated using the [ProteoWizard MSConvert tool](http://www.proteowizard.org/download.html)
-- MSFragger and Comet were configured with analogous parameters (50ppm precursor tolerance, 10ppm fragment tolerance - or for Comet setting `fragment_bin_tol` to 0.02 Da).
+- MSFragger and Comet were configured with analogous parameters (+/- 25 ppm precursor tolerance, +/- 10 ppm fragment tolerance - or for Comet setting `fragment_bin_tol` to 0.02 Da).
 - [Mokapot](https://github.com/wfondrie/mokapot) was then used to refine FDR for all search results

 Carina search settings file: